Home

 Aside from lifestyle changes, other natural sleep remedies include herbs, teas, supplements, and extracts.
 Oils of chamomile, lavender, neroli, rose, and marjoram can be effective when sprinkled in bathwater or otherwise inhaled.

-Lastly, other natural sleep remedies include diet and nutritional supplements.
+Lastly, other natural sleep aids include diet and nutritional supplements.
 Melatonin, which is a natural hormone, is thought to assist with sleep.
 Calcium and magnesium may also be helpful.

 Warm milk may provide a psychological benefit, but studies have not shown it to be especially helpful.